jxnblk/mdx-go/docs/src/Configuration.md

 # Configuration

-Virtually all mdx-go configuration is handled with React components. mdx-go follows the philosophy of **components over configuration** instead of using custom plugins architectures and configuration objects in an effort to keep a minimal API surface area.
+Virtually all Superdev configuration is handled with React components.
+Superdev follows the philosophy of **components over configuration** instead of using custom plugins architectures and configuration objects in an effort to keep a minimal API surface area.

-You can even write your own components to customize the theme and layout of mdx-go.
+You can even write your own components to customize the theme and layout of Superdev.

 ## Root component

-Using a custom Root component is the primary means of customizing an app in mdx-go.
+Using a custom Root component is the primary means of customizing an app in Superdev.
 It wraps the entire app with a React component that can provide themes and components via context, add page layouts, and intercept routing.

 To wrap your entire application with a React component, export a custom `Root` component from your main `index.mdx` file.